TROG111/Recipes/README.md

 1_1_1:  1) fixed a database issue which caused some recipes to be duplicated;  2) added LUA parameters to set the background colours; 3) fixed a fault in the caching algorithm

 1_2_0:  1) this pre-release update allows user to input (via LUA Parameters) their Productivity Talent Levels.
 The cost (ore costs) displayed are for a single litre/unit of the recipe product with the productivity bonus applied.
 I have so far implemented Productivity Talents for all recipe except Scrap and Honeycomb.
+Talent Productivity Levels can be changed via the LUA Parameters on the Server PB.